I-NERGY/DeepTSF/README.md

 * ```stride``` (default None), the number of time steps between two consecutive steps of backtesting.
 If it is None, then stride = forecast_horizon

+TODO: SHAP ask if changes are ok
+SHAP with covariates fix
 * ```shap_data_size``` (default 10), The size of shap dataset in samples.
 The SHAP coefficients are going to be computed for this number of random samples of the test dataset.
 If it is a float, it represents the proportion of samples of the test dataset that will be chosen.
 If it is an int, it represents the absolute number of samples to be produced.

-TODO All models supported, fix documentation

 * ```shap_data_size``` (default false), whether to do SHAP analysis on the model.

-TODO change to PT
 * ```eval_series``` (default PT), on which timeseries to run the backtesting.
 Only for multiple timeseries.

-TODO change from code to id
-* ```eval_method``` (default ts_ID), what ID type is speciffied in eval_series: if ts_ID is speciffied, then we look at Timeseries ID column.
+* ```eval_method``` (default ts_ID, only possible options are ts_ID and ID), what ID type is speciffied in eval_series: if ts_ID is speciffied, then we look at Timeseries ID column.
 Else, we look at ID column.
 In this case, all components of the timeseries that has the component with eval_series ID are used in the evaluation step.

 * ```evaluate_all_ts``` (default false), whether to validate the models for all timeseries, and return the mean of their metrics as a result.
 Only applicable for multiple time series.
 In this case, a file is produced (evaluation_results_all_ts) showing detailed results for all metrics and timeseries.

-TODO get rid of input-chunk-length
+* ```shap_input_length``` (default None), The length of each sample of the dataset used during SHAP analysis.
+Is taken into account only if not evaluating a model with input_chunk_length as one of its parameters.
+In the latter case, shap_input_length=input_chunk_length

 * ```ts_used_id``` (default None), if not None, only time series with this id will be used for training and evaluation.
 Applicable only on multiple time series files